The Different Types of Cardiovascular Fitness

 The initial portion of any distance run will generally be easy to moderate and become progressively harder.
 This does not mean a person increases pace as the run progresses, but rather that fatigue begins to set in, which results in more effort to maintain the same pace.

-Understanding the ways different types of cardiovascular fitness, in this case running, stress the body is important for knowing how to train and recover for each.
+Understanding the ways different types of cardiovascular fitness and aerobic exercise, in this case running, stress the body is important for knowing how to train and recover for each.
 This same logic can be applied to any type of exercise that focuses on cardiovascular fitness.

 In general, anything over a marathon distance is considered ultra-running.
 Everything I noted about distance running applies to ultra-running, since ultra-running is distance running.
 I differentiate between the two since many ultra running events covers distances such as 30, 50, or even 100 miles, which pushes into ultra-endurance.
 While the basic concepts of overall distance running apply, the application of each will vary based on the distance.
 Indeed, proper training and recovery become more important for ultra-running, since the body has to endure more work and time under tension.